JetBrains/teamcity-documentation/topics/continuous-integration-with-teamcity.md

 <td>

 Refers to both: the actual process of creating an application version and the version itself.
 After the build process is triggered, it is put into the __[build queue](build-queue.md)__ and is started when there are agents available to run it.
-After the build is finished, the build agent sends __[Build Artifacts](build-artifact.md)__ to the server.
+After the build is finished, the build agent sends __[build artifacts](build-artifact.md)__ to the server.

 </td></tr><tr>

 <td>

-__Build Queue__
+__Build queue__

 </td>